Poetry

 https://constellatemagazine.com/2020/08/09/blizzard-kurt-luchs/

 I love breaking into literary magazines from other countries!
-Constellate, a relatively new journal based in Birmingham, England, has published my poem “Blizzard,” which is about a winter storm, not a Dairy Queen milkshake.
+Constellate, a journal based in Birmingham, England, published my poem “Blizzard,” which is about a winter storm, not a Dairy Queen milkshake.
 The poem was previously published in Fjords Review and in my first chapbook, but has never been available online.
 So many great things come from Birmingham, the second largest city in the country.
 Both W.H.
 Auden and J.R.R.
 Tolkien grew up there.
 Musically it gave us The Move, The Moody Blues, Traffic / Steve Winwood, the Electric Light Orchestra, and Musical Youth (remember “Pass the Dutchie”?).
 I visited the city once many years ago to write a story about the Royal Crown Derby porcelain factory.
 How long ago?
 The Specials song “Ghost Town” was still a new hit on the radio.

 Die Leere Mitte